 OAuth 2.0 access management

-The Connect2id server can also act as a fully fledged OAuth 2.0 server for issuing access tokens for your web APIs and other protected resources.
+The Connect2id server can act as a fully fledged OAuth 2.0 server, for securing web APIs and other protected resources with access tokens.

 All standard OAuth 2.0 grants, or flows, for obtaining access tokens are supported: